Your benefits and your W-2 statement

 The Form W-2 reports what you earned and what taxes you paid during the tax year.
 Some benefits are reported on the forms even if they are non-taxable, and this causes confusion.
 It’s important to note that just because benefits are reported doesn’t mean you’ve paid taxes or will have to pay taxes on them.
 If you aren’t sure about your tax liability, consult with a tax professional or the IRS directly.

 Your W-2 forms are mailed to you by the end of January each year, but we encourage you to opt-in for electronic delivery, which means you'll have secure online access to your W-2 through Axess starting Jan.
 15 each year.
-Full descriptions of the W-2 boxes can also be found on Fingate.
+Additional W-2 information can also be found on Fingate.

 Box 1: This reflects what you earned this year, which includes taxable benefits.
 This does not include: